IBM/ansible-power-aix-sap/roles/stop_sap/README.md

 # Role stop_sap

 The role stop_sap is used to stop one or multiple SAP instances, either for a given SAP System ID (SID) or for all SAP systems that are configured in file /usr/sap/sapservices.
 The role stop_sap is using the sapcontrol command of the SAP Host Agent as suggested in [SAP Note 1763593](https://launchpad.support.sap.com/#/notes/1763593).
-The role stop_sap is using tags to control whether a single instance for a given SID, all local instances for all configured SIDs or the SAP start services for a given SID are being stopped.
+The role stop_sap is using tags to control whether a single or all instances for a given SID, all instances for all configured SIDs or the SAP start services for a given SID are being stopped.

 For detail guides and reference, please visit the <a href="https://ibm.github.io/ansible-power-aix-sap/">Documentation</a> site.